It is no secret how much I love my cat family. Hugo, Patch, Jessie & Batcat.

-By the next day I had over 50 shares on a Facebook post, had driven about Hull with my sister following up on any dead cat sightings people posted about and replied to several comments and messages from well wishers and cat lovers alike providing me with comforting advice (which surprisingly enough, actually was comforting).
+By the next day I had over 50 shares on a Facebook post, had driven about Hull with my sister following up on any dead cat sightings people posted, and replied to several comments and messages from well wishers and cat lovers alike providing me with comforting advice (which surprisingly, actually was comforting).

 "She may have been spooked and is hiding until it's safe to come back"

 "She may have just gone exploring, Cats do this from time to time"